-Why Get a Massage? (aka, What’s in it for me?)
-Round 1:
+Why Get a Massage?
+Round 1

 Did you ever get something sticky on your scissors as a kid?